fosskers/aura/guides/hacking.md

 of all Strings are kept in `Aura/Languages.hs`.
 Messages are fetched by helper functions after being passed the current runtime `Language` stored in `Settings`.
 This leads to:
-1. More advanced String manipulation, regardless of language.
+1. More advanced String manipulation, regardless of spoken language.
 2. More convenient translation work.
 3. (Unfortunately) larger executable size.